 BUT the ogres are a long way from home, and they cannot turn the 1.5 Supply Points into reinforcements unless it is at one of their settlements.
 They can consume it as ‘upkeep’ (a game mechanic to keep troops existing supplied in the field) but their field strength is effectively down by 500 points, whereas the Pavonan player managed to save the bulk of his Trantian garrison soldiers (crossbow, two wizards, helblaster) and still has the Astianan pike militia.
 He also still has Astiano.

-Who now gains the upper hand really does depend on what happens next, and upon the proximity of reinforcements and relief, as well as other strategic considerations.
-Razger Boulderguts’ force has been noticeably weakened, and his mercenaries ‘Mangler’s Band’ whereabouts are unknown (well, to everyone else, possibly not to him, and definitely not to me, the GM).
-Whereas if you don’t count the loss of Trantio (which was possibly un-saveable) the Pavonans have lost only a cannon, 6 handgunners and 6 crossbowmen, and the first two of those were part of a standing force and so could not have served in a field army.
+Who would now gain the upper hand really depended on what happened next, and upon the proximity of reinforcements and relief, as well as other strategic considerations.
+Razger Boulderguts’ force had been noticeably weakened, and his mercenaries ‘Mangler’s Band’ whereabouts were unknown (well, to everyone else, possibly not to him, and definitely not to me, the GM).
+If one does not count the loss of Trantio (which was possibly un-saveable) the Pavonans had lost only a cannon, 6 handgunners and 6 crossbowmen, and the first two of those were part of a standing force and so could not have served in a field army.

 So, tactically, sacrificing the wagons and women while chipping at the ogres’ fighting strength could have been a sensible move.
-However, Matt is going to have to employ considerable political and diplomatic savvy if he doesn’t want the Pavonans to get a reputation for being cruel and heartless.
-I suppose he is lucky that his own player character, Duke Guidobaldo, was not present.
-Then again, it is possible he doesn’t care about gaining such a reputation – fear can be a useful strategic weapon too!
+However, Matt was going to have to employ considerable political and diplomatic savvy if he did not want the Pavonans to gain a reputation for being cruel and heartless.
+I suppose he was lucky that his own player character, Duke Guidobaldo, was not present.
+Then again, it was possible Matt did not care whether he gained such a reputation – fear can be a useful strategic weapon!